 Attrition is the loss of tooth due to mechanical grinding or interaction with other teeth.
 Bruxism, or teeth grinding is a form of attrition that can occur during sleep and night grinders are often unaware that they are their teeth are witling away while they are not even awake.
-Nail biting is another form of attrition that can prematurely destroy the health of your teeth.
+Nail biting is another habit that causes teeth wear and can prematurely destroy your dental health.

 Erosion is the loss of tooth due to chemicals such as: acidic juices, carbonated drinks, citrus fruits, hard candy, or stomach acid.

 Abfraction is the theoretical loss of tooth caused by forces placed onto teeth during chewing or grinding.
 This form of tooth loss is created by forces pushing the tooth in different directions and is shown as lesions along the gumline.

 Abrasion is the loss of tooth due to the interaction between a foreign object and teeth.
 This type of tooth wear can occur via the improper usage of a toothbrush or the repeated clashing of a lip or tongue piercing with teeth.